 To enable the successful adoption of these systems, there is a need for a better understanding and awareness of the unique risks and good practices associated with them.

-The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small autonomous vehicles by providing common considerations and increasing awareness of challenges and opportunities that are specific to small vehicle automation.
+The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small size autonomous equipment by providing common considerations and increasing awareness of challenges and opportunities that are specific to them.

 General considerations and discussion on the items listed below

-Primary focus on small vehicle automation in closed environments (future considerations in public spaces secondary)
+Primary focus on small equipment automation in closed environments (future considerations in public spaces secondary)

 Future use on-road and where to dump material